 If you’ve just moved with your puppy, it’s not uncommon for them to skip one or two meals.
 They aren’t used to their new home and may feel stressed about the change.

 This is especially true if you drove your dog to the new home.
 Some dogs get motion sickness, which affects their appetite for some hours.
 Recently adopted dogs may also go through this appetite problem.
 They’ve left their shelter or previous home to start their life in a new one.

 Another reason could be that you’re feeding your pup during inopportune times.
 If you’re placing their bowl on an aggressive dog’s territory, your pup might be too anxious to eat.
 To prevent this, make sure you leave the dog food in designated places.
 Each dog should have their own little space to enjoy a fulfilling meal.

 If you’ve just taken your puppy to the vet to get vaccinated, this could be why they’re not eating.
 Vaccines save thousands of puppies each year, but they can have negative side effects on some dogs.
 One of the less severe ones is a lack of appetite.
 It usually goes away some hours after the vaccine, but it’s not uncommon for the dog to skip a meal or two.

 Dog not eating?
-Did you know one of the more common explanations is a dental disease.
+Did you know one of the more common explanations is dental disease in dogs?
 If your dog’s mouth has a problem — it could be a rotten tooth, a cut, or even infected gums, eating would cause pain.
 You should get them checked out at the vet.
 Otherwise, it’s quite possible that your puppy will stay away even from canned food until their problem is solved.

 Dogs are just as curious as cats and will try to eat everything that’s put in front of them.
 Sometimes, this means eating socks, underwear, wood, or even bugs!
 This will upset their stomach and their intestines, causing pain and discomfort.
 They won’t want to eat until whatever they ate that was bad has passed through their system.